Yarasuchus: Skeleton

 Outdated life restoration depicting Yarasuchus as a "raisuchian" with osteoderms.

-Almost the whole vertebral column is represented in Yarasuchus, including at least 8 cervicals (including the atlas and axis), 17 dorsals, 2 sacral, and at least 11 proximal caudal vertebrae.
+Almost the whole vertebral column is represented in Yarasuchus, comprising at least eight cervicals (including the atlas and axis), 17 dorsals, two sacral, and at least 11 proximal caudal vertebrae.
 The long neck of Yarasuchus is made up of a series of characteristically elongated cervical (neck) vertebrae, in contrast to its proportionately small skull.
 The articulating surfaces of the zygapophyses that connect between each vertebra are inclined and the centra are strongly curved along the bottom margin with offset faces, indicating that the neck was held raised up from the body and arched along its length.
 The cervicals are uniquely characterised by a prominent midline keel that runs along the front half of the underside of each centrum, followed by two separate keels that continue to the rear edge.
 The posterior cervical ribs have three heads, an unusual condition in archosaurs, and the corresponding cervicals possess an accessory articular facet to accommodate this.

 Unlike the cervicals, the dorsal (back) vertebra are short and compact, almost only half the length of the cervicals, as are the two sacral (hip) vertebra.
 The front-most two or three dorsal vertebra possess similar keels to the cervicals, unlike the condition in Teleocrater which has no keeled dorsals.
 The preserved proximal caudal (tail) vertebra are consistently elongate, however the distal caudals are missing and so the end of the tail is unknown.
 The vertebrae all have tall neural spines that run down the back, the tallest of which are over the hip where the spines are two times taller than the corresponding centra.
 The neck has similarly tall neural spines, however they are longer than tall and inclined forward so as to overhang the vertebra before it.
 The cervical neural spines are also unusually thickened and roughly textured at the top.
 The caudal neural spines are also tall and narrow, unlike the elongated centra, and are inclined backwards, decreasing in height further down the tail.
 The tall, broad neural spines were initially believed to be associated with rows of paramedian osteoderms (although see below).